 A consistent corpus of mediumistic messages

-The mediumistic messages obtained through the medium Roberto Setti (1930-1984) by a group initially small, and then gradually more and more wide, of researchers and assiduous or occasional sitters (which in the 70s took the name of Cerchio Firenze 77), during over thirty years, constitute a very broad and articulated corpus.
+The mediumistic messages obtained during over thirty years through the medium Roberto Setti (1930-1984) by a group initially small, and then gradually more and more wide, of researchers and assiduous or occasional sitters (which in the 70s took the name of Cerchio Firenze 77), constitute a very broad and articulated corpus.
 Since the 1950s, the communications were recorded on tape and then transcribed, to be distributed privately.
-Beginning in 1977 they were published in a series of volumes, all published by Edizioni Mediterranee, with the Cerchio itself as author, under the guidance of some of the communicating entities.
+Beginning in 1977 they were collected in a series of volumes, all published by Edizioni Mediterranee, with the Cerchio itself as author, under the guidance of some of the communicating entities.
 The first four volumes (in order: Dai mondi invisibili, Oltre l'illusione, Per un mondo migliore, Le grandi verità ricercate dall'uomo - From the Invisible Worlds, Beyond the Illusion, For a Better World and The Great Truths Sought by Man) saw the light while the medium was still alive.
-Other collections of themed teachings (obviously received when the medium was still alive) were published in the following years by Luciana Setti, the medium's sister, or by the so-called Scuola del Cerchio Firenze 77.
+Other collections of themed teachings (obviously received before the medium's death) were published in the following years by Luciana Setti, the medium's sister, or by the so-called Scuola del Cerchio Firenze 77.
 Regarding the topics covered in this blog, I refere to what is reported in the first four books.

-The reading of these books is particularly interesting and I highly recommend it, also because it allows us to realize not only the extraordinary faculties of Roberto Setti, his human qualities and his absolute disinterest – which could be defined as «spirit of service» – but also the particular atmospheres that came to be created during the séances, beyond the prodigious phenomena that even occurred.
+The reading of these books is particularly interesting and I highly recommend it, also because it allows us to realize not only the extraordinary faculties of Roberto Setti, his human qualities and his absolute disinterest – which could be defined as spirit of service – but also the particular atmospheres that came to be created during the séances, even leaving aside the prodigious phenomena that occurred.
 Many of the messages of the entities (which the members of the Circle referred to as Masters, considering their communications as teachings) can be read willingly, as they result edifying, stimulating and convincing above all from an ethical point of view, and are sometimes infused with irony and a certain good-natured sarcasm, especially when they target social conventions and hypocrisies, and the resulting cultural conditioning.
 The philosophical-esoteric messages are more difficult to understand and to digest, even though in general (but not always) they are exposed in a sufficiently clear and well-argued way.
-Everyone can evaluate on his/her own how much of these communications she/he thinks she/he can share, and above all what utility believes they can have for his/her life and for the evolution of his/her conscious Ego or even the spirit: the Masters never solicit approval (and less than ever a conversion), nor do they aim to convince.
+Everyone can evaluate on their own how much of these communications they think they can agree with, and above all what utility they can have for their life and the evolution of their conscious Ego or even the spirit: the Masters never solicit approval (and less than ever a conversion), nor do they aim to convince.

-For my part, I will examine the messages of these entities to see what information can be drew from them on the following topics, which are among those to which this blog is devoted: 1) the liberation of the conscious Ego from its identification with the psychic tunings that control it in the course of human life; 2) the relationship that can be established between the Ego and the spirit (whose consciousness is normally separated from that of the Ego) associated with it during life; 3) the survival of the conscious Ego to the death of the body (and its possible fusion with the spirit); 4) the life and evolution of the spirit, and the meaning of human life (with particular regard to the role of the conscious Ego) for the spirit.
+For my part, I will examine the messages of these entities to see what information can be drawn from them on the following topics, which are among those which this blog is devoted to: 1) the liberation of the conscious Ego from its identification with the psyche's dynamics that control it in the course of human life; 2) the relationship that can be established between the Ego and the spirit associated with it during life (whose consciousness is normally separated from the Ego's one); 3) the Ego's conscious existence after the body's death (and its possible fusion with the spirit); 4) the life and evolution of the spirit, and the meaning of human life (with particular regard to the role of the conscious Ego).

 The theosophical vision